dr-riz/interviews/rogers/README.md

 - Your assignment is to resolve the records to their respective entities.
 A simple consolidation on text matching.
 -

+### 1st mvp

+- simple record matching across both data with "verbatim" text comparison of fields
+- printing a summary

 ### Challenges
 unknown charset
 Rizwans-MacBook-Pro:rogers rmian$ file -I DBLP1.csv
 DBLP1.csv: text/plain; charset=unknown-8bit

 author names are also separate by comma

+There is more than 1 way to slice a bread i.e. entity resolution is possible with different methods:

+- generate readable records
+1. use "verbatim" text comparison of fields:
+a. to detect duplicates
+b. to match across both data with verbatim text comparison of fields
+2. advance record matching using employ machine learning methods

 Scope
 -